pauline-rugwevera/kinder-speech/README.md

 # KINDER SPEECH
 The site presents Kinder Speech as a Speech and language programs for children.
-Kinder Speech is designed for parents with children in need of speech, language, articulation, and communication skills which includes Autism Spectrum Disorder,Cerebral Palsy,Autism Spectrum Disorder for educational purposes only.
+Kinder Speech is designed for parents with children in need of speech, language, articulation, and communication skills which includes Autism Spectrum Disorder,Cerebral Palsy,Autism Spectrum Disorder.

+It has to be noted that this site was developed for educational purposes only.

 ![Home page](assets/images/homepage.png)
 # Table of contents